-See significant events when they happen:
+See significant events when they happen

 InfoPrint Manager supports event notification to inform job submitters, operators, and administrators of conditions that require their attention.
 For example, InfoPrint Manager can notify operators when queues have a backlog of jobs or when the printers they operate are out of paper.
 Your job submitters can receive notification if InfoPrint Manager cannot schedule their jobs at the requested destination.
 Notifications include event messages to help your personnel diagnose and isolate the cause of the problem.
-When you configure InfoPrint Manager, you select the types of notification you want to make sure that the appropriate people are alerted when significant events occur.
+When you configure InfoPrint Manager, you select the types of notification you want, thus ensuring that the appropriate people are alerted when significant events occur.
 The most common form of notification is that a job has completed successfully.
 For example, when a set of payroll checks has finished printing, someone in the Payroll department can be notified that they are ready.

-Continue with the Understanding the InfoPrint Manager server, p.
-14 section that describes the different InfoPrint Manager objects and basic configuration considerations for each.
+Continue with the next section that describes the different InfoPrint Manager objects and basic configuration considerations for each.